 A “regular” or “simple” misdemeanor includes some of the least serious criminal charges, like shoplifting and disorderly conduct.
-According to The Revised Code of Washington (RCW), the maximum penalty for a simple misdemeanor is 90 days in jail and up to $1,000 in fines.
+The maximum penalty for a simple misdemeanor is 90 days in jail, along with having to pay up to $1,000 in fines, according to The Revised Code of Washington (RCW).

-More serious misdemeanors are classified as gross misdemeanors.
-This classification is applied to crimes such as violation of a protection order or a first-offense charge of driving under the influence.
-For a gross misdemeanor, the maximum penalty is up to $5,000 in fines and up to one year in jail.
+The more serious types of misdemeanors are classified as gross misdemeanors.
+This classification is applied to crimes such as violating a protection order or a first-offense charge for driving while under the influence.
+A gross misdemeanor involves a maximum penalty up to $5,000 in fines, along with up to one year of jail time.